pmean/build-website/text/02/log-02.md

 the variation. **The log transformation will squeeze the groups with the larger standard deviations more than it will squeeze the groups with the smaller standard deviations**.
-The log transformation is especially effective when the size of a group\'s standard deviation is directly proportional to the size of its mean.
+The log transformation is especially effective when the size of a group's standard deviation is directly proportional to the size of its mean.

 **Multiplicative models**